i-dream-of-ai/mcp-server-browserbase/README.md

 npm install && npm run build
 ```

 Then in your MCP Config JSON run the server.
-To run locally we can use STDIO or self-host over SSE.
+To run locally we can use STDIO or self-host SHTTP.

 ### STDIO: